 The bridge bearings and hinges that support, connect, and transfer loads from the self-anchored suspension (SAS) span to the adjoining sections of the new east span are being fabricated in a number of locations.
 Work on the bearings is being performed in Pennsylvania, USA and Hochang, South Korea, while hinge pipe beams are being fabricated in Oregon, USA.

-Status: The cable saddles and hinges at the W2 cap beam and YBITS are under fabrication.
-The west deviation saddles arrived at Pier 7 in San Francisco on April 15, 2010.
-All other saddles are completed and have been shipped to the job site.
+Status: The cable saddles and hinges at the W2 cap beam and YBITS are complete and stored at the job site.